Machine No.3 – Whiskey Tasting – Review

 Seated all together around the longer table the head barman Jamie introduced himself, and began telling us about the earliest whiskey makers.
 From monks using it as medicine, to its part in prohibition, and to its rise as a modern day drink.

-As preserving the pu20160224_213049rity of taste was a high priority, we were given 70% cocoa bean chocolate as a pallet cleanser between whiskeys, and bottled highland water rather than tap on the table, to help with that.
+As preserving the purity of taste was a high priority, we were given 70% cocoa bean chocolate as a pallet cleanser between whiskeys, and bottled highland water rather than tap on the table, to help with that.
 At first I was just excited to have some chocolate with my whiskey.
 Any skepticism I had was short lived as I found that eating some of the chocolate in between tasting the different whiskeys really made it easier to pick out the different flavours.
 I can also see why it had to be such a high cocoa percentage, as a sweeter chocolate would have tainted the palette rather than cleansing it.

 We started off gently with the softest whiskey and ended with the strongest peatier one, with a break in the middle.
 I think beginning with lighter whiskeys and building up is a good idea and would make it easier for someone who’s not used to drinking whiskey.